-The ‘Next Generation of Hudson River Educators’ is a six week summer internship program specifically designed to more effectively engage underrepresented minority (URM) students and communities to the Hudson River.
+The ‘Next Generation of Hudson River Educators’ is a six week summer program specifically designed to more effectively connect underrepresented high school students and under-resourced communities to the Hudson River.
 The high school interns first take a deep dive into the Hudson River to develop a better understanding of the historic to present human connection to the estuary, the dynamism of its biology, physics, chemistry, geology, and topography, and the challenges the Hudson faces, along with potential community solution.
 Place-based field investigations build an appreciation for the estuary and environmental stewardship that they can pass on to their communities.
-As part of the program, we also hosted speakers to talk about Hudson science, science communication, Diversity, Equity, and Inclusion (DEI) in science, and community planning to embrace diversity.
+As part of the program, we also hosted speakers to talk about Hudson science, science communication, Justice, Equity, Diversity, and Inclusion (JEDI) in science, and community planning to embrace diversity.

-ELIGIBILITY: The Hudson River Field Station Summer Research Internship is for underrepresented students in the sciences who are currently enrolled in high school.
-Student applicants must be at least 16 years old and a rising junior or senior (current 10th and 11th grade students).
+The Hudson River Field Station Summer Research Internship is for underrepresented students in the sciences who are currently enrolled in high school.
+Student applicants must be at least 16 years old, and a preferred current 10th, 11th, and 12th grade students.
 Honorariums are provided to high school interns.

 Applications for the VIRTUAL 2021 Summer Program are now OPEN and due April 15th, 2021!
 Please complete the application and send to Laurel Zaima, Education and Outreach Coordinator, firstname.lastname@example.org